Taharandroid/SCTP-Capstone-1-Ecommerce./README.md

 **Description of Dataset**

-The dataset provided for this capstone project is a subset of data on for a project of Shopee, American Latin Region.
+The dataset provided for this capstone project is a subset of data on for a project of Shopee, American Latin Region 3rd Quater of 2019 - End of 2022.

 The data provided contains all the required detail such as orders, customer demographics, products and the segment information, quantity, shipping cost